IMATI-RS/RDB/README.md

 MATLAB scripts for computing Remote Derived Bathymetry (RDB) from multispectral optical imagery, specifically designed for shallow coastal and riverine environments.

 # Overview
 The proposed methodology builds upon the band ratio technique of [*Stumpf et al. (2003)*](https://doi.org/10.4319/lo.2003.48.1_part_2.0547) and enables bathymetry retrieval from multispectral optical imagery in shallow water areas, such as coastal or riverine environments.
-This approach leverages the correlation between water depth and the ratio of log-transformed bottom-reflected radiance values from appropriate spectral bands, using in situ ground truth bathymetric data for model calibration and validation.
+This approach leverages the correlation between water depth and the ratio of log-transformed reflectance values from appropriate spectral bands, using in situ ground truth bathymetric data for model calibration and validation.

 -	The script **RDB_BandRatio_Lin.m** aims to faithfully replicate the method proposed by *Stumpf et al. (2003)* and utilizes a linear expression to correlate water depth with the value of the spectral band ratio.
 -	In contrast, the script **RDB_BandRatio_Exp.m** uses an exponential regression model, which can prove more flexible in fitting the observed data trends depending on the application context.